AryanTommer/OFFICEappstore/docs/restapi.rst

 .. _api-all-platforms:

-Get All Nextcloud Releases
+Get All TechKiteOFFICE Releases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-This will return all the Nextcloud releases that the store knows about.
+This will return all the TechKiteOFFICE releases that the store knows about.
 To check if a release can actually be downloaded check the **hasRelease** flag.

-.. note:: Unsupported Nextcloud releases will be removed from the response
+.. note:: Unsupported TechKiteOFFICE releases will be removed from the response

 .. note:: To find the latest version that has a release you will need to use a semantic version library to sort the list.
 The result is unsorted.